Recommended Reading: For practical implementation details, see the MCP Integration Guide.

 1. Stdio Servers

-Local processes that communicate via standard input/output:2.
-WebSocket Servers
+Local processes that communicate via standard input/output.
+Great for local tools and development:2.
+StreamableHTTP Servers

 Using FastMCP (Python)